mbland/rules_scala/README.md

 #### Temporary required `protobuf` patch

-As of `protobuf` v29.3, enabling protocol compiler toolchainization requires applying [protoc/0001-protobuf-19679-rm-protoc-dep.patch][].
+At the moment, enabling protocol compiler toolchainization requires applying [protoc/0001-protobuf-19679-rm-protoc-dep.patch][].
 It is the `git diff` output from the branch used to create protocolbuffers/protobuf#19679.
-Without it, there remains a transitive dependency on `@com_google_protobuf//:protoc`, causing it to recompile even with the precompiled toolchain registered first.
+Without it, a transitive dependency on `@com_google_protobuf//:protoc` remains, causing `protoc` to recompile even with the precompiled toolchain registered first.

 [protoc/0001-protobuf-19679-rm-protoc-dep.patch]: ./protoc/0001-protobuf-19679-rm-protoc-dep.patch